smopen/sigcpp/_posts/2020-07-10-variadic-print-macros.md

   own source file (or include file).
 When copying, please include a link to this post so people can follow the rationale for the choices, and also to acknowledge the source.

-- Use the macros in Listing C if you print only to `std::cout` so that you do not unnecessarily use variadic macros in your code: variadic macros without type checking can introduce errors.
+- Use the macros in Listing D if you print only to `std::cout` so that you do not unnecessarily use variadic macros in your code: variadic macros without type checking can introduce errors.
 (See [Exercises 5 and 6](#7).)

-- Use the macros in Listing D if in the same program you need to print to different streams.
+- Use the macros in Listing E if in the same program you need to print to different streams.
 Strictly speaking, invoking these macros without specifying an output stream requires C++20, but the macros works just fine in GCC, clang, and MSVC, even if the compiler produces warnings (depends on the options used).

-- Avoid using the macros in Listing B even though they provide the same functionality as the macros in Listing C. The macros in Listings C and D are modular, reuse code, and are more easily maintained.
+- Avoid using the macros in Listing B even though they provide the same functionality as the macros in Listing C. The macros in Listings C, D, and E are modular, reuse code, and are more easily maintained.
 (See [Exercise 2](#7).)

+- Use the macros `PRINT_PX` and `PRINT_PXLN` only if the expression to print is placed inside parentheses and you do not want the outermost parentheses to be included in the heading.

+{% include start-aside.html kind="info" %}

+The programs linked in Listings D and E are set to C++11 due to features used in `main` function to illustrate solution aspects.
+The macros themselves work as far back as C++98.

+{% include end-aside.html %}

-{% include bookmark.html id="7" %}
+{% include bookmark.html id="8" %}

-### 7.&nbsp;&nbsp; Exercises
+### 8.&nbsp;&nbsp; Exercises

-1. Following the discussion in [Section 3](#3), does the following chaining of macro invocations compile successfully?
+1. Based  on the discussion in [Section 3](#3), does the following chaining of macro invocations compile successfully?
 If yes, what does the program print?
 If the code does not compile, illustrate the reason with your own code segment that fully expands the macros in the statement shown.
 (Imagine you are the pre-processor.)